 This little place is a pastry lover’s dream.
 There is a range of pastries available including some pretty unique flavours, but the croissants are the stars of the show, and without a doubt some of the best breakfast Melbourne CBD is serving up right now.
 There’s matcha croissants, red raspberry croissants, croissants make with coffee extract, pandan croissants, squid ink croissants and pretty much any type of croissant you can think of.

 Chicken Tawouk Wrap At A1 Bakery

 Melbourne’s original Lebanese bakery, and Brunswick’s favourite destination for cheap eats.
-Almost everything on the menu at A1 is under $10, but our favourite is the chicken tawouk wrap: marinated chicken, hot chips, pickled vegetables, coleslaw and garlic, wrapped and toasted for just $9.50.
+Almost everything on the menu at A1 is around $10, but our favourite is the chicken tawouk wrap: marinated chicken, hot chips, pickled vegetables, coleslaw and garlic, wrapped and toasted for $10.50.